raghavam/d-sparq/README.md

   1. Check whether the file ```zone_reclaim_mode``` at ```/proc/sys/vm/zone_reclaim_mode``` has content as 0.
 If not use the following ```echo 0 > /proc/sys/vm/zone_reclaim_mode```.
   2. Use ```numactl``` while starting MongoDB. ```numactl --interleave=all bin/mongod <mongo_params>```.
+  3. Disable transparent huge pages https://docs.mongodb.org/manual/tutorial/transparent-huge-pages/ (system restart is required).

 The steps to set up sharded cluster are given here for convenience.
 For the following commands, create appropriate folder structure for dbpath.
   1. Start the config server database instances.
 One instance of this is minimally sufficient.
-Use ```numactl --interleave=all bin/mongod --fork --configsvr --dbpath db/rdfdb/configdb --port 20000 --logpath logs/configdb.log```.
+Use ```numactl --interleave=all bin/mongod --config mongod-configsvr.conf```.
   2. Start the mongos instances.
 One instance of this is minimally sufficient.
-Use ```numactl --interleave=all bin/mongos --fork --configdb <config_server_host>:20000 --logpath logs/mongos.log```.
+Use ```numactl --interleave=all bin/mongos --config mongos.conf```.
   3. Start the shards in the cluster.
 Do this on all the nodes in the cluster.
-Use ```numactl --interleave=all bin/mongod --fork --shardsvr --dbpath db/rdfdb --port 10000 --logpath logs/shard.log```.
+Use ```numactl --interleave=all bin/mongod --config mongod-shardsvr.conf```.
   4. Add shards to the cluster.
-Using mongo shell and connect to mongos instance.
+Using mongo shell and connect to mongos instance (bin/mongos --port 27019).
 At the prompt run the following commands: a) ```use admin``` b) ```db.runCommand( { addshard : "<shard_host>:<shard_port>" } );``` Run this for all shards i.e., put in the information for all the shards. c) Enable sharding for the database (rdfdb) as well as the collection (idvals) to be sharded.
 Use the commands,